RobMandelings/TurboHiker/verslag.md

 #### Zone

-A zone is a specific type of SceneNode which is only used in [collisions](#collision-handling) and does nothing on itself, such as the finish.
+A zone is a specific type of Type which is only used in [collisions](#collision-handling) and does nothing on itself, such as the finish.

 ### The World

 The world keeps track of all game logic from above: it does some logic itself, and delegates other logic to its children.
 Also the rendering requests are delegated further.
 The [SceneNodes](#scene-nodes) I talked about earlier are kept track in the [Scene Graph](#scene-graph) instead of in the world itself.
 #### Scene Graph

 The Scene Graph is basically an *'extension' of the world* that is only responsible for maintaining all SceneNodes currently present.
 It delegates specific requests such as commands, updates, or rendering, to all its 'children'.
 At first I kept track of all SceneNodes directly in the world class.
 So why did I switch?
-I was struggling to find a way to `not use downcasts` for each SceneNode to get to their derived form (e.g. Hikers), as this is generally something to avoid.
+I was struggling to find a way to `not use downcasts` for each Type to get to their derived form (e.g. Hikers), as this is generally something to avoid.
 The SceneGraph solves this problem for you: internally it keeps track of a vector of shared ptrs to SceneNodes.
 Also the derivations of these SceneNodes are kept here using weak_ptrs.
 So the main 'ownership' is still in the list of SceneNodes, but there are already references to all derived objects added to the world.
 For example: If you want to add a competing hiker to the list of SceneNodes but still be able to directly get access to the derived Object (of the StaticHiker class for example), you use the function `addCompetingHiker`.
-This will automatically add the Hiker (SceneNode) to the list of objects to be updated/rendered/..., but also add a weak pointer to still directly have access to the derived version.
+This will automatically add the Hiker (Type) to the list of objects to be updated/rendered/..., but also add a weak pointer to still directly have access to the derived version.

 Another reason why I used it is because it hides most of the 'specific' implementation of how the SceneNodes are kept track of.
 If it would ever change, the world doesn't necessarily needs to know.

 ### Collision Handling

 The [World](#the-world) is responsible for reacting to collisions between [SceneNodes](#scene-nodes).
 I think that collisions should be handled from the top, to always be able to correctly define behaviour of two colliding SceneNodes.
-I thought at first that each SceneNode should be responsible for reacting to collisions with other SceneNodes, but this doesn't guarantee that one SceneNode reacts first.
-For example, let's say a SceneNode reacts to another SceneNode by moving away from the other SceneNode so that they don't collide anymore.
-The location of this SceneNode has changed and the behaviour of the other SceneNode may now be different than intented.
+I thought at first that each Type should be responsible for reacting to collisions with other SceneNodes, but this doesn't guarantee that one Type reacts first.
+For example, let's say a Type reacts to another Type by moving away from the other Type so that they don't collide anymore.
+The location of this Type has changed and the behaviour of the other Type may now be different than intented.

 #### BoundingBoxes

-All SceneNodes can set a `bounding size`, which just means how big (in world coordinates) the SceneNode is.
+All SceneNodes can set a `bounding size`, which just means how big (in world coordinates) the Type is.
 This bounding size is then used to calculate the current bounding box, which is the rectangle (world coordinates) that currently represents the entity.
-These boundingBoxes have a left, bottom, width and height component and if the SceneNode location changes, the bounding box is adjusted accordingly.
-I implemented the boundingBox so that the *origin of the 'location' of the SceneNode is in the middle of the boundingBox*.
+These boundingBoxes have a left, bottom, width and height component and if the Type location changes, the bounding box is adjusted accordingly.
+I implemented the boundingBox so that the *origin of the 'location' of the Type is in the middle of the boundingBox*.

 #### Collision Pairs